-Risk Event Response Trend 1 Plan Trigger/Control Owner PCIA Monitor risk & actively engage and respond Û 1) Continue direct involvement with CalCCA task groups to seek favorable rulings and settlements in the PCIA, ERRA, and other filings, such as SB 612.
-Risk of PCIA rate does not decrease in the 2022 ERRA Forecast.
-CPUCs annual approval of PG&E's PCIA rate within the Energy Resource Recovery Account (ERRA) forecast Director of Finance
+Risk Event Response Trend Plan Trigger/Control Owner PCIA Monitor risk & actively engage and respond $\Rightarrow$ Continue direct involvement with CalCCA task groups to seek favorable rulings and settlements in the PCIA, ERRA, and other filings, such as SB 612.
+Work towards the potential long-term goal of attaining an option for a PCIA buy-out and sunset date.
+Work towards stabilization and reduction of the PCIA from a regulatory and legislative standpoint Risk of PCIA rate increases in the 2023 ERRA proceeding.
+CPUCs annual approval of PG&E's PCIA rate within the Energy Resource Recovery Account (ERRA) forecast Director of Finance Commodity Procurement Reduce & manage risk $\Rightarrow$ Continue to pursue long-term power purchase agreements to reduce the average cost of power in future years Pursue regulatory and legislative avenues in Execution of PPA contracts Regulatory rulings that affect commodity procurement cost and RA cost Director of Power Procurement

-1 Current trend of risk for VCE- increasing $\widehat{\mathbf{1}}$, no change \Longrightarrow or decreasing
+1 Current trend of risk for VCE- increasing ↑, no change → or decreasing ↓